 - Your business has a physical location.
 It doesn’t matter where you do your business.
 What’s important is if your business and assets have coverage.
-Your BOP insurance policy can help cover businesses run on your home, or in a rented or owned office, store, or even in a garage.
+Your BOP insurance policy can help cover businesses run in your home, in a rented or owned office, store, or even in a garage.

 - Your business has a possibility of you getting sued.
-One example is when one of your customers slips and falls and gets injured at your workplace.
+One example is when one of your customers slips and falls and obtains injuries at your workplace.
 If you don’t have the proper business owner’s insurance, you may be paying the fees out of your own expense to cover the customer’s medical expenses.